 Teaching and learning methods

 The child health module takes a hub and spoke based approach to provide small group teaching for the core areas within the hubs and maximise clinical exposure within a large number of spokes.
-The hubs and spokes and exact teaching timetable may vary from year to year but the following is an indication of the likely delivery and timetable: There are five hubs (Kassel (BM EU), Poole, Portsmouth, Southampton and Winchester) and ten spokes (Basingstoke, Chichester, Dorchester, Frimley Park, Guildford, Isle of Wight, Salisbury, Jersey, Reading, Wrexham Park).
+The hubs and spokes and exact teaching timetable may vary from year to year but the following is an indication of the likely delivery and timetable: There are six hubs (Kassel (BM EU), Guildford, Poole, Portsmouth, Southampton and Winchester) and eight spokes (Basingstoke, Dorchester, Frimley Park, Isle of Wight, Salisbury, Jersey, Reading, Wrexham Park).
 The module will be divided into three sections:

-- Week 1 - students based on one of the hubs – cover core child health topics including history and examination.
+- Week 1 - students based in one of the hubs – cover core child health topics including history and examination.

 - Weeks 2-7 – students based in one of many spokes – clinical exposure to breadth of child health plus ACC assessments